- Heart Conditions

 - Diagnostic Services

 There are four valves in the heart and each is responsible for pumping blood in the right direction around the body.
 When the valves fail to open properly, they can obstruct blood flow.
 This is known as valve narrowing or stenosis.
 When they fail to close properly, blood can leak backwards.
 This is called leaky valve or regurgitation.

-- Valve repair: This is usually used on mitral valves that leak but are not severely damaged
+A repair is usually used on mitral valves that leak, but are not severely damaged.

-- Valve replacement: This involves replacing the diseased valve with a mechanical valve or animal tissue valve
+A replacement involves removing the diseased valve and replacing it with a mechanical valve or animal tissue valve.

 Royal Brompton & Harefield Hospitals Specialist Care offers the following heart valve repair and replacement procedures to private patients.